SaiPavankumar22/WikiRetriver/README.md

-Sure!
-Here's a well-structured, professional **README** for your project **Material-Generator**, covering all the relevant components, technologies, and usage details:

----

 # 📚 Material-Generator

 **Material-Generator** is a Generative AI-powered knowledge assistant that retrieves high-quality content from Wikipedia, semantically chunks the data, stores it in a FAISS vector database, and provides rewritten, easy-to-understand responses based on user queries using LLaMA-3 via Groq.
 This tool is ideal for educational use cases, personalized study material generation, and intelligent content summarization.